Choose language

 Site Layout

-The BayWa r.e./Grϋne Energien Solar project team and our external specialists have worked hard to find the best design for the project, making sure that all decisions are made with the following constraints in mind:
+The BayWa r.e./Grϋne Energien Solar project team and our external specialists worked hard to find the best design for the project, making sure that all decisions are made with the following constraints in mind:

 • Technical (topography, flood risk, traffic and access etc.)